 There are several ways to track your miles.
 Check out this article to learn more about how to track.

 Or get a good mileage tracking app.
 Check out Hurdlr (sponsored) – they have free and paid versions of their app, available on Android and IOS.

 If you have Google Maps on your phone, you may be in luck.
 This is actually kind of creepy when you think about it, but there’s a good chance that Google Maps has a record of almost everywhere you’ve been with your phone.

 But it’s good news if you’re scrambling to identify miles that you can claim on your taxes.

 The ability to track has to be enabled.
 You may or may not have it enabled on your phone.
 I don’t recall ever enabling anything, and I have records dating to March 2017.

 You can find out if you have a history by tapping the menu (normally the 3 or 4 lines at the left of the search box) and then search for “Your Timeline.”
 You can see more about how to do that here:

-You won’t capture every mile, but probably most of them.
-The mileage isn’t always precise, as sometimes your phone is off or not getting GPS signal, such as in this screenshot where it just figures a straight line between two points.
+Google timeline probably didn’t capture every mile, but probably most of them.
+The mileage isn’t always precise, as sometimes your phone is off or not getting GPS signal.

 Here’s one really good thing with Google Maps.
 You don’t have to have it in navigation mode for it to record.
 It just seems to track you.